sumitnekar/twitter-data-source/README.md

 # twitter-data-source
-Flink app to collect twetes from twitter api
+Flink app to collect tweets from twitter api